JanSkn/machine-learning-library/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template

 ## Description of the pull request:

-[Replace this text with a short description of the pull request].
+[Replace this text with a short description of the pull request]

 ## Changes: